In the United States, one out of three teen fatalities is caused by a car accident.

-According to data released by the Centers For Disease Control and Prevention, teen drivers in the age group of 16-19 years are more likely to get involved in a car accident compared to older drivers.
+According to data released by the Centers for Disease Control and Prevention, teen drivers in the age group of 16-19 years are more likely to get involved in a car accident compared to older drivers.
 As many as 3,000 teenagers get killed in motor vehicle accidents every year.
-On an average, 8 teenagers are killed every day in a motor vehicle crash.
+On average, 8 teenagers are killed every day in a motor vehicle crash.

 However, there are some encouraging statistics too.
 A Youth Risk behavior survey conducted in 2011 suggested that teenagers now drive more safely than they did 10 years ago.
 This does not, however, mean teen safety measures are no longer necessary.
-We are still long way from reaching a point where accidents involving teenagers have been reduce to a minimum.
+We are still a long way from reaching a point where accidents involving teenagers have been reduced to a minimum.

-In order to reduce the number of car accidents caused by teenage drivers it is important that parents are aware of the hazards that lead to many teen accidents, so they can educate their children on safe driving habits.
-The Centers For Disease Control and Prevention have listed 8 danger zones that are leading causes of teen accidents.
+In order to reduce the number of car accidents caused by teenage drivers, it is important that parents are aware of the hazards that lead to many teen accidents, so they can educate their children on safe driving habits.
+The Centers for Disease Control and Prevention have listed 8 danger zones that are leading causes of teen accidents.
 Parents should familiarize themselves with these 8 danger zones so that they can help their kids avoid them:

 1. Driver Inexperience

 New drivers are more likely to get involved in a fatal car accident compared to experienced drivers.
 It is suggested that a teen driver should go through at least 50 hours of supervised driving practice over a period of 6 months.